Your Translation News

 For more about machine translation, see Machine Translation: A Potted History

-Have you ever wondering how your favorite English romantic comedies fared in Japan?
+Have you ever wondering how your favourite English romantic comedies fared in Japan?
 This article has some interesting translations.
 For example, would you have guessed that “Bridget Jones’s Baby” is “It’s the Last Chance for Little Dumb Me” in Japan?

 And can you guess which English movie title was translated to “If We Can Meet” for the Japanese market?
 I bet you didn’t guess “Sleepless in Seattle,” did you?